M3tr0000000/Kahoot-cheats/README.md

-First you copy the cod
+First you copy the code
 Secound you bookmark this page
 Third you edit the booketmark and past the code in the url Fourth you go in a game and click the bookmark